-We have also compared NAIT's performance to that of its AIC North American sector peer group, the constituents of which are listed in Figures 9 and 10.
-We acknowledge that this is not a perfect comparison, given that it includes two trusts focused largely on Canadian stocks and only one other trust, BlackRock North American Income, with a similar remit to NAIT.
+NAIT's performance has also been compared to that of its AIC North American sector peer group, the constituents of which are listed in Figures 9 and 10.
+This may not be a perfect comparison, given that it includes two trusts focused largely on Canadian stocks and only one other trust, BlackRock North American Income, with a similar remit to NAIT.